dclawso/LightPanel/README.md

 ## The electronics

-The brains of the light panel is an Ardiono Nano v3.
+The brains of the light panel is an Arduino Nano v3.
 The power supply is a [Teyleten Robot 100W 6A DC-DC Buck Converter 10-90V](https://www.amazon.com/dp/B09FNBSZTR) which is way more power than required, but it has the capability to handle the 48V output available from the Ender 3's power supply and can handle enough current for the LED panel.

 Connnection to the Raspberry Pi running [Octoprint](https://octoprint.org/) was originally going to be serial over USB, but there were two problems, another cable, and 5v from the Pi colliding with 5v from the high power powersupply.
 To solve this issue, add an HC06 bluetooth dongle.